AdaCore/gpr/README.md

 - GNATcoll

-- Langkit_Support
+- Langkit

 Both must be installed on the system to be able to compile LibGPR2.

-To regenerate the GPR parser from the Langkit grammar (langkit/generate-grammar.sh) the following additional external modules are required:
+To regenerate the GPR parser from the Langkit grammar the following additional external modules are required:

-- GNATpython
+- Python

 - Langkit (build directory)